-You Care So Be Aware - Child Safety Resources
+You Care, So Be Aware—Internet Safety

-- KidsHealth provides parents, kids, and teens information about mental and physical health and covers many topics on general child safety.
+KidsHealth provides parents, kids and teens information about mental and physical health and covers many topics on general child safety.

-- National Crime Prevention Council's mission is to forge a nationwide commitment by people acting individually and together to prevent crime and build safer, more caring communities.
+National Crime Prevention Council's mission is to forge a nationwide commitment by people acting individually and together to prevent crime and build safer, more caring communities.
 The Council tries to teach kids how to be safe on the streets by providing information about general child safety including stranger danger, internet safety, and Halloween safety.
-The National Crime Prevention Council administers the National Citizens' Crime Prevention Campaign, whose public service ads have made McGruff "The Crime Dog," his nephew, Scruff and "TAKE A BITE OUT OF CRIME" national symbols for crime prevention.
+The National Crime Prevention Council administers the National Citizens' Crime Prevention Campaign, whose public service ads have made McGruff "The Crime Dog," his nephew, Scruff and "take a bite out of crime" national symbols for crime prevention.